About first meetings with disability professionals

 Should I expect written information?

 Many services and professionals will have brochures about what they do and how they work.
-Some will give you brochures about other services, handouts about your child’s disability, or possible treatments or tasks for you at home.
+Some will give you brochures about other services, handouts or online resources about your child’s disability, or possible treatments or tasks for you to try at home.
 For example, a speech pathologist might give you handouts about exercises to try at home between sessions.

-Many parents find it useful to have verbal information backed up with the same information in writing.
+Many parents find it useful to have a written version of verbal information.
 You can always ask for written information.

 Asking about qualifications and experience

-Disability workers must have relevant skills and competencies based on formal qualifications.
+Disability professionals must have relevant skills and competencies based on formal qualifications.
 It’s OK to ask about the background, experience and qualifications of the people you’re working with.

 Here are some questions you could ask: